cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 })
 ```

-Start Cypress with `npx cypress open-ct` - the test runner will open.
+Start Cypress with `npx cypress open-ct` - the Test Runner will open.
 Select
 your test to execute it and see the rendered output.
 You can also run the tests
 without opening a browser with `npx cypress run-ct`.